 Every year, the IESE Financial Aid Office grants and manages up to 6 million € in financial aid and scholarships to students.
 IESE’s MBA is also an option for many scholarship programs around the globe.
 IESE is eligible for U.S. Federal Loans (Direct Loans and Stafford Loans), as well as private loans.

 Application Procedure: Applications are only considered once IESE has received a complete application packet.
 Required documents include a completed application form, the application fee, official transcripts, GMAT score, English test score, two letters of recommendation and a passport-size digital photograph.
-Candidates have up to five application deadlines between October 15, 2012 and May 27, 2013.
+Candidates have four application deadlines between October 2013 and May 2014.

 Candidates are welcome to come and visit us during their application process.
 A number of events are held on our campuses and internationally to help candidates get to know the school and the program, clear up questions and obtain feedback on their profile.
 These events include Open Days, information sessions, 1-to-1 information interviews and campus tours.
 For more details on these events, visit www.iese.edu or contact IESE MBA Admissions at email@example.com.